przemyslawren/przemyslawren/README.md

 🌱 I’m currently mastering **JavaScript**, preparing to switch from **Angular** to **React**

-🏫 At uni my main focus is OOP in Java, learning C++, SQL, UML diagrams, maths, algorythms and AI
+🏫 At uni my main focus is OOP in Java, C++, SQL, UML diagrams, maths, algorythms and AI

 ⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**